phdforum/phdforum.github.io/_posts/2022-04-01-career_industry.md

 date: 2022-04-01 15:00:00 CET
 ---

 In this Forum, we will discuss what it's like to enter the industry after doing a PhD in mathematics (or related fields).
 For this we have invited guests from industries as finance, software, and engineering.
-The speakers are
+The speakers are Andrea Fontanari (Optiver), Edwin Insuasty (Mathworks), Daniël Prins (ABN AMRO), Roel Tielen (ASML).

-Andrea Fontanari: Optiver
-Edwin Insuasty:Mathworks
-Daniël Prins: ABN AMRO
-Roel Tielen: ASML

 The program for this Forum is the following: